 The Underground Center (UGC) is a charitable 501(c)(3) grassroots non-profit dedicated to researching, practicing and sharing ways of living that are sustainable and socially just.
 Some examples of what we practice and teach are organic food growing, natural building techniques, off grid infrastructure like rain catches and solar electric, and economic models of sharing labor and resources.

 In this time of environmental, economic, and social crises we believe the ideas and systems we investigate should be shared for free – and it is most important to share these skills with young people who have historically been locked out of the current sustainability-workshop culture.
 These are the folks best served to make critical change in our time.
 Since we don’t charge our participants we need your help to run our programs.

-In 2019 our goal is to develop our farm site as a model of nourishing agriculture.
+In 2020 our goal is to develop our farm site as a model of nourishing agriculture.
 Also we will continue creating experiential learning opportunities for local youth.
 This includes expanding our collaboration with local schools and continuing to run our Apprenticeship and Saugerties Free Food Program.

 One of our most successful programs has been our apprenticeship which focuses on kids in our community who have the most need.
 We have been able to give hands on work opportunities to low-income local middle and high school students.
 They acquire skills in farming, forestry, carpentry and basic off grid systems.
 The kids love this work and gain important leadership skills, mentorship connections and some pocket money.
 Most importantly, these young people are helping to build sustainable infrastructure in our communities!

 This year, pandemic permitting, we will be running our internship program!
 We finally built our infrastructure enough at Shagbark Garden to host three college interns for eight weeks this summer.
 We are raising funds for this program because we will be providing them with a Stipend for their participation.